 926.04: Programs and Services for Inmates in Segregation

 (5) Written policy and procedure shall provide that all inmates within special management units receive a minimum of one hour a day, five days a week, of exercise outside their cells, unless security or safety considerations dictate otherwise.
+The use of showers and the making of telephone calls shall not be included in the one (1) hour allotted for exercise.
 When weather permits, this shall include outdoor exercise.

 928.10: Food Storage